course-details-portlet

 Learning outcome

-Knowledge: The student has a solid foundation and understanding of new product development (NPD) theory.
-This includes the understanding of the role of NPD as a system of processes as well as methodologies and frameworks such as Lean product development, set-based design, prototyping and topology optimization.
+Knowledge: The student has a solid foundation and understanding of new product development (NPD) theory and methodology, including frameworks, tools and methods such as set-based design, agile, prototyping and generative design.

-Skills: The student has an overview of the different methodologies and frameworks and shows the ability to scientifically and systematically deal with challenges related to NPD to succeed with the MSc project.
-The candidate knows the state of the art and is able to select and adapt methodologies to solve challenges faced in NPD.
+Skills: The student has an overview of the different methodologies, tools and frameworks and shows the ability to scientifically and systematically deal with challenges related to NPD to succeed with the MSc project.
+The student knows the state of the art and is able to select and adapt methodologies and use advanced tools to solve challenges faced in NPD.

 General competence: The student understands the basics of NPD and its relationships and interfaces with other parts of the business system.
-Based on this competence s/he shall be able to deal with and participate in systematic NPD improvement initiatives at company, team and individual levels.
+Based on this competence s/he shall be able to use advanced tools to deal with and participate in systematic NPD improvement initiatives at company, team and individual levels.
 In summary, the primary goal is to develop a basis for managing and executing NPD tasks in general.

 Learning methods and activities